Crimes for Battery in Pinellas County

 • intentionally causes bodily harm to another person.

-If the battery occurs between two people who are related, then the crime might be classified as “domestic violence.”
-Crimes for battery are treated seriously in Pinellas County, FL.
+If the battery occurs between two people who are related by blood or marriage, then the crime might be classified as “domestic violence.”
+Crimes involving battery are treated seriously in Pinellas County, FL.

 Attorney for Battery Crimes in Pinellas County, FL